EdinburghTravel Guide

 What are the best parks in Edinburgh?

-From the wilds of Holyrood Park to the carefully curated plants in the Royal Botanic Gardens, whiling away hours of your vacation in one of the Edinburgh parks is easy.
+From the wilds of Holyrood Park to the carefully curated plants in the Royal Botanic Gardens, whiling away hours of your holiday in one of the Edinburgh parks is easy.
 Each green space has its own story to tell, so you’ll be uncovering another bit of Edinburgh’s past as well as spending time among nature.
 Some Edinburgh parks are easier to get to than others.
 Princes Street Gardens, for example, are right in the city centre.
 Calton Hill and Arthur’s Seat in Holyrood Park require a little more energy if you wish to take full advantage of everything these parks have to offer.
 The views are certainly worth it.

 Sitting under the shadow of Edinburgh Castle, the public Princes Street Gardens stretch through the heart of the city.
 Among the rose gardens and grassy areas, you'll find the Scott Monument – a gothic structure dedicated to writer Sir Walter Scott – and the Floral Clock.
 The central location attracts small markets or local social groups hosting events.
 During the Edinburgh Fringe Festival, the Ross Bandstand hosts open-air theatre.